-3 The percentage within global senior management as of July 1, 2022

-- 4 Numbers come from the Company's research.
-Numbers of the US, Canada, Germany, France, Italy, Spain, the UK, Poland, Japan, China, South Korea, Australia, India, and Russia. - 5 Olympus has versatile medical devices with the ability to treat approximately 100 diseases or conditions as of March 2022.
+- \1 Fiscal year 2022 \2 As of March 2022 - 3 The percentage within global senior management as of July 1, 2022 \ A Numbers come from the Company's research.
+Numbers of the US, Canada, Germany, France, Italy, Spain, the UK, Poland, Japan, China, South Korea, Australia, India, and Russia.
+As of 2019 - Olympus has versatile medical devices with the ability to treat approximately 100 diseases or conditions as of March 2022.
+Operating Profit excludes "Other income/expenses." adjustments are made for the impact of exchange rate fluctuations; actual exchange rates are used.